 ‘But he was found quite far away, wasn’t he?’
 The detective said, her lips twisting to a strained little smile.
 ‘Wembley.
 Any idea how your four-year-old nephew managed to travel over thirty miles away in the space of a few hours?’

-The rest of the room remained deadly silent.
-The police officers all exchanged disbelieving glances, their eyebrows raised high.
+The police officers all exchanged glances, eyebrows raised high.

 ‘Really,’ Mr Dursley said, clearing his throat.
 ‘I have no idea how he travelled so far.’